 All Tricoat colors are indicated as tricoat and/or 3ct in the color description.
 For each tri-stage touch up or aerosol color you order, you will receive a base coat color a mid-coat color and a clear coat.

-3ct or Tri-stage colors, aka Tricoats, are colors that require 3 steps for proper application.
-Mostly pearl whites and many reds are Tricoat paints.
+3ct or Tricoat colors, aka Tri-stage, are colors that require 3 steps for proper application.
+Many pearl whites and reds are Tricoat paints.
 They require you to apply a base color, a mid-coat then a clearcoat with appropriate dry time in between each coat.
 The Auto Paint Depot provides Clearcoat with most 3ct Tricoat paint purchases.

 In a word, Yes.
 Clearcoat is very important for multiple reasons.
 First, it gives your paint a glossy shine.
 Second, the clear coat creates a chemical bond with the base color making it chemical, weather and UV resistant.
 Without clear-coat, your paint will not shine correctly or be as resistant to natural elements as it should be.
 Single-stage paints have clear built into the paint and do not require a clear coat.

 All our private label paints are high quality automotive urethane-based, base-coat/clear-coat applications and have been thoroughly tested to be as good or exceed O.E.M. quality standards.